Running a Client

 sub-commands

-to show the help message of the create
+to show the help message of the admin

 sub-commands: